Southwestern Corn Chowder

 Photo by Johnny Miller (Clarkson Potter, 2021)

-I think of this corn chowder from my new cookbook as a summer-into-fall soup, perfect for when the nights turn cooler and you’re looking for new and interesting ways to use up the last corn of the season.
-Blending some of the kernels with the broth gives the soup a sweet corn flavor and lightly creamy texture.
-It’s filling on its own, but if you’d like to bulk it up, crispy bacon, shredded chicken, grilled shrimp or fresh lump crabmeat would all be delicious additions.
-And you can never go wrong with chips and guacamole or quesadillas on the side.
+I think of this corn chowder recipe from my second cookbook as a summer-into-fall soup, perfect for when the nights turn cooler and you’re looking for new and interesting ways to use up the last corn of the season.
+Blending some of the kernels with the broth gives the soup a nice corn flavor and lightly creamy texture.
+It’s filling on its own, but if you’d like to bulk it up, crispy bacon, grilled chicken, shrimp, or fresh lump crabmeat would all be delicious additions.
+And you can never go wrong with chips and guacamole or chicken quesadillas on the side.

 Step-by-Step Instructions

+Step 6.
+Finish the soup.
 Off the heat, stir in the sour cream, scallions, and cilantro.
-Taste and adjust seasoning, if necessary.
+Taste and adjust the seasoning, if needed.

 Southwestern Corn Chowder